Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Empirical Application: Transition into Formality in the Jóvenes in Acción Training Program

+We start by providing descriptive statistics on the size of our latent groups of interest, i.e., the share of the female population who would be employed regardless of being assigned to the \textit{Jóvenes en Acción} training program and, within this group, the share of women who would have an informal job if they were assigned to the control group.
+Since both objects are point-identified under Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity}, we focus on our first set of assumptions when estimating them.
+We find that 71.9\% of the women are always-employed using either a Probit or Logit model as the link function $\lambda\left(\cdot\right)$.
+Within this subgroup, we also estimate the probability of having an informal job when untreated as 49.7\% using either a Probit or Logit model as the link function $\lambda\left(\cdot\right)$.
+Thus, our latent group of interest represents a non-negligible share (approximately 35.7\%) of the program's pool of potential female participants.

+Our main results are presented in Figure \ref{FigPoC}.
+The intervals in this figure represent estimated lower and upper bounds on the probability of causation for the always-employed women (Corollary \ref{CorTarget}) using data from the job training program \textit{Jóvenes en Acción} and the estimator proposed in Section \ref{Sestimator}.
+The black estimated intervals are based on Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity}.
+The dark gray estimated intervals are based on Assumptions \ref{ASexogeneity}-\ref{ASmonotonicityY}.
+The light gray estimated intervals are based on Assumptions \ref{ASexogeneity}-\ref{ASstochastic}.
+Subfigure \ref{FigPoCprobit} uses a Probit Model as the link function $\lambda\left(\cdot\right)$ while Subfigure \ref{FigPoClogit} uses a Logit Model.
+The dots represent the lower and upper bounds of 90\%-confidence regions around the identified sets.
+These confidence regions are based on the inferential method proposed by \cite{Chernozhukov2013} and explained in Section \ref{Sinference}.
+Since the bounds with a Probit or a Logit link function are very similar, we focus our discussion on the former.

-We first consider our main parameter of interest under the less restrictive set of assumptions \ref{ASexogeneity}-\ref{ASmonotonicity}.
-In this case, we only impose, beyond the usual independence assumption, that participation in the program does not deter employment (monotone sample selection).
-We find that the bounds are uninformative.
-In particular, the upper bound in Column 4 in Figure \ref{fig:jea_main_bounds} is large, implying that our estimates are consistent with a wide range of values for the probability of causation ($[0.057,0.696]$).
+We start by presenting the bounds on the probability of causation for the always-employed women (Corollary \ref{CorTarget}) under Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity}.
+In this case, we only impose, beyond the random assignment and positive mass assumptions, that participation in the program does not deter employment (monotone sample selection).

+Assumption \ref{ASmonotonicity} is plausible in the \textit{Jóvenes in Acción} context.
+First, the training program's focus on ``soft skills'' is likely to boost the workers' performance in job interviews, improving their employment prospects.
+Second, as discussed in Section \ref{Sestimation}, the test proposed in Lemma \ref{LErestriction1} does not reject the null hypothesis that is implied by Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity}.

+We find that the estimated bounds are very wide.
+They imply that our estimates are consistent with a large variety of values for the probability of causation for the always-employed women ($[6.6\%, 41.8\%]$).
+It implies that the \textit{Jóvenes in Acción} training program formalized, at least, 6.6\% of the women who are always-employed and would have an informal job if untreated.
+Moreover, the 90\%-confidence region includes the zero, implying that we cannot reject the null hypothesis that our target parameter's lower bound is equal to zero.